What Are Benzodiazepines?

 This is a question only you can answer.
 If you are hooked on benzos and have tried (and failed) to stop on your own, chances are you are addicted.
-If you are, we believe you need professional addiction treatment services to arrest the cycle of addiction.
+If you are, we believe you need a professional benzo addiction treatment program to arrest the cycle of addiction.
 You don’t have to do this alone.

-No matter how hopeless or helpless you may feel right now, we want you to know that YOU CAN recover from an addiction to benzodiazepines.
-We can help you get your life back on track so you can experience freedom from the bondage of addiction.
+No matter how hopeless or helpless you may feel right now, we want you to know that YOU CAN recover from a substance abuse of benzodiazepines.
+We can help you get your life back on track with so you can experience freedom from the bondage of addiction.

 If you’re ready to find a new way to live, we have a place for you.
 At AToN, you will receive evidence-based treatment that drives positive results.
 Our credentialed staff will design a highly customized treatment plan just for you.
 When you’re ready to start your exciting new recovery journey, we stand ready to get you on the right path.